-The value-added of using the CGE model in this paper is to provide consistent and detailed accounts of the changes in government revenues and expenditures, and how the various budget components are affected by changes in demography and employment.
-The CGE simulations use the MOSART projections of the total labour force, the number of pensioners and pension expenditures as exogenous inputs.
+The value-added of using the CGE model in this paper is to provide consistent and detailed accounts of the changes in government revenues and expenditures, and how the various budget components are affected by changes in employment, old-age pensioners, disability pensioners and other beneficiaries of welfare transfers.
+The model also captures a multitude of other variables which affect the government finances, including e.g. population ageing, world prices and production of crude oil and natural gas, the return to the financial wealth accumulated in the government pension fund, productivity growth, and the quality of tax financed services.
+However, variations in the exogenous assumptions about these variables do no basically alter the fiscal effects of a partial pension reform.

 The CGE model (DEMEC) portrays the Norwegian economy as a standard small open economy; see Holmøy and Strøm (2012).
 All agents face exogenous world prices of exports and imports and an exogenous world interest rate.
 Goods and factors are perfectly mobile between industries.
 All production functions exhibit constant returns to scale.
 Productivity growth is exogenous and labour augmenting in all industries.
-All markets are perfectly competitive, and flexible relative prices ensure that all markets clear in all periods.
-Specifically, this implies that total employment is determined by labour supply, which is exogenous in DEMEC, but endogenous in MOSART.
-Section 4 explains in detail the labour supply responses to the pension reform and other related exogenous variations discussed in this paper.
-The assumptions on exogenous world prices, constant returns and labour augmenting productivity growth imply that the shifts simulated by the CGE model in this paper will not affect relative prices and the composition of consumer goods or production factors.
+All markets are perfectly competitive and clear in all periods.
+These assumptions imply that the prices of primary production factors are determined by world prices and productivity parameters in the industries exposed to competition from foreign producers.
+Labour is the only primary production factor in the model.
+Perfect competition implies that producer prices of both traded and non-traded goods equal marginal costs, which equal unit cost due to constant returns to scale.
+Consequently, in this long run model relative prices are invariant to changes in employment and other variables affected by the pension reform.
+General equilibrium implies that total employment is determined by labour supply, which is exogenous in DEMEC, but endogenous in MOSART.
+A section below explains in detail the labour supply responses to the pension reform.

 The properties of the CGE model imply that aggregate consumption possibilities are restricted by employment, productivity growth and a national budget constraint on the accumulation of net foreign wealth.
 We assume that the national financial savings equal the central government financial savings.
-We assume no financial savings in each of the other institutional sectors (households, local governments, corporations).
 The financial savings of the central government obeys a strict interpretation of the fiscal rule introduced in 2001.
 This rule implies: 1) All the cash flow from production of oil and gas collected by the central government are saved in a separate sovereign wealth fund called the Government Pension Fund; 2) the non-petroleum primary deficit equals the expected real rate of return on the assets.
-We assume this rate to stay constant at 3.5 percent in our simulation period.8 Given the exogenous path of government petroleum revenues, these two implications determine directly the time path of the government budget constraint.9
+We assume this rate to stay constant at 3.5 percent in our simulation period.
+Given the exogenous path of government petroleum revenues, these two implications determine directly the time path of the government budget constraint.